ShelpAm/blog/computer-network/_posts/2025-04-21-ip-address-space.md

 ---
-title: Network addresses
-categories: notes-computer-network
+title: IP Address Space
 ---

 ## Introduction

 There are many kinds of networks, like private, public, reserved, and loopback.

-## Address spaces
+## Address space

-Private networks shares the following addresses:
+Private networks include the following addresses:

 - 10.0.0.0/8
 - 172.16.0.0/12